 Elaborate job titles and inflated salaries may help to attract high-quality employees in the short term, but companies that offer their employees a range of benefits and opportunities to invest in their future are far more likely to hold onto talent.
-In this article, George Square identifies some core employee benefits that will help you enhance your reputation as an employer.

 One of the first employee benefits you could consider is income protection.
 Income protection is paid after an employee has been off work for a length of time that typically exceeds the period in which they are entitled to Statutory Sick Pay.
 The insurance continues to pay the income until the employee is well enough to return to work or they reach the end of the payment period.